valboz/VBBinaryLensing/docs/OrbitalMotion.md

 For more details, you might see the appendix of [Skowron et al. (2011)](https://ui.adsabs.harvard.edu/abs/2011ApJ...738...87S/abstract).
 In general, the component $\gamma_3$ is poorly constrained by the data, but it is important to stress that setting $\gamma_3=0$ is NOT equivalent to the linear approximation.
 Since microlensing is only sensitive to the projected distance, orbits with $\gamma_3 \rightarrow - \gamma_3$ are indistinguishable.

-Conventional orbital elements can be easily recovered from the component of $\vec \gamma$.
+Conventional orbital elements can be easily recovered from the components of $\vec \gamma$.
 In particular, we have

 $$a = s \frac{\sqrt{\gamma_1^2 + \gamma_3^2}}{\gamma_3}$$